 - Chris Fogle in The Pale King, during his wasteoid years.
 Even his life-changing event was the result of him going to the wrong classroom and experiencing something completely different from his own world view.

 - Lord Rust from Discworld is so self-assured he cannot comprehend that things are not exactly as he thinks they are.
 He doesn't even get a rude awakening - any information that conflicts with the way he sees things gets stopped at the door and sent on its way without ever making it to his brain.
+A sort of hybrid of this trope with Weirdness Censor.

 - Bertie from Jeeves and Wooster.